airborne-commando/OPSEC-OSINT-Tools/markdown/CSINT.md

 "Closed source data, because of its origin, is often considered more accurate and reliable" (Pennsylvania State University, 2016)[^psu].

-"typically revolves around close-held personnel decisions, upcoming policy announcements that will impact the workforce, or some juicy gossip."
-(CIA, Sept 19 2024)[^CIA]

 "Throughout history, military, religious and community leaders have actively sought individuals with information-gathering skills, basing decisions on intelligence obtained this way.
 The earliest recognized text on this subject is "The Art of War, The Art of Strategy[^Sunzi][^Tzu]" by Sun Tzu, a 5th century BC Chinese warlord and mercenary.
 He was acclaimed for commanding successful military operations through effective intelligence gathering and decision-making.
 This work remains essential reading for military and corporate strategists and intelligence operatives worldwide, demonstrating that deploying information gatherers for military operations is commonplace."
 As described on page 3 (United Nations Office on Drugs and Crime, 2011)[^azdps]

 **In historical context for CSINT:**